KediDili/VanillaPlusProfessions/features.md

 # Skill Changes
 Following is the changes VPP adds for skills:
 - Changes the skill leveling limit to be 20 instead of 10
-- Adds an overlay in skills page to display your progress (Shown only if you have at least one skill above level 10)
+- Adds an overlay in skills page to display your progress
-- Adds craftables between levels 11-14 and 16-19 (Vanilla skills only, to be documented)
 - Locks Mastery Cave to be behind leveling up all skills to level 20.
 (Can be changed via config.json or GMCM menu)
+- Adds craftables between levels 11-14 and 16-19 (Vanilla skills only, to be documented)

 ## New Skill Levels
 VPP changes the highest skill level for vanilla skills to 20 from 10.
 This is not configurable due to a lot of mod features rely on this.